Gulf War: Technology and equipments

 USS Missouri launching a Tomahawk missile.
 The Gulf War was the last conflict in which battleships were deployed in a combat role.

+The Gulf War was notable for some of the first large-scale uses of precision-guided munitions, and stealth aircraft, via the Lockheed F-117 Nighthawk.
+Analysts refer to it as the "first space war" for the US usage of satellite-based reconnaissance, communications, and navigation.

-Precision-guided munitions were heralded as key in allowing military strikes to be made with a minimum of civilian casualties compared to previous wars, although they were not used as often as more traditional, less accurate bombs.
+Precision-guided munitions, informally "smart bombs", were heralded as key in allowing military strikes to be made with a minimum of civilian casualties compared to previous wars, although they were not used as often as more traditional, less accurate bombs.
 Specific buildings in downtown Baghdad could be bombed while journalists in their hotels watched cruise missiles fly by.

 Precision-guided munitions amounted to approximately 7.4% of all bombs dropped by the coalition.
 Other bombs included cluster bombs, which disperse numerous submunitions, and daisy cutters, 15,000-pound bombs which can disintegrate everything within hundreds of yards.

 Global Positioning System (GPS) units were relatively new at the time and were important in enabling coalition units to easily navigate across the desert.
 Since military GPS receivers were not available for most troops, many used commercially available units.
 To permit these to be used to best effect, the "selective availability" feature of the GPS system was turned off for the duration of Desert Storm, allowing these commercial receivers to provide the same precision as the military equipment.

 Airborne Warning and Control System (AWACS) and satellite communication systems were also important.
 Two examples of this are the US Navy's Grumman E-2 Hawkeye and the US Air Force's Boeing E-3 Sentry.
 Both were used in command and control area of operations.
 These systems provided essential communications links between air, ground, and naval forces.
 It is one of several reasons coalition forces dominated the air war.

 American-made color photocopiers were used to produce some of Iraq's battle plans.
 Some of the copiers contained concealed high-tech transmitters that revealed their positions to American electronic warfare aircraft, leading to more precise bombings.